 What program name will be shown on my T2202?

-The T2202 will indicate the name of your most recent program even if it is not the one you took in 2020.
-For example, if you were in 2 different programs, or applied, paid, and withdrew from a program, the last program you were active in will be the one reported.
-CRA is only looking to make sure that you were registered in a post-secondary program.
+The T2202 will indicate the name of your most recent program even if it is not the one you took in 2021.
+For example, if you were in two different programs, or applied, paid and withdrew from a program, the last program in which you were active will be the one reported.
+The Canada Revenue Agency (CRA) is only looking to make sure that you were registered in a post-secondary program.
 The program name listed does not affect your tax return.

 Still have questions?